aherlihy/linearfn/README.md

 # LinearFn - Linear Functions in Scala 3

 A Scala 3 library for enforcing **linearity** at compile time at the function level without modifying the compiler itself.
 Can be used for an embedded DSL but also regular Scala functions.
+Example case studies are located in `test/casestudies`.

-## What is Linearity?
+## Linear Functions

 This library enforces two complementary forms of linearity: